patxibocos/google-photos-exporter/README.md

     --maxChunkSize, -mcs -> Max chunk size when uploading to GitHub { Int }
     --prefixPath, -pp [] -> Prefix path to use as parent path for content { String }
     --offsetId, -oi -> ID of the item to use as offset (not included) { String }
+    --datePathPattern, -dpp [yyyy/MM/dd] -> LocalDate pattern to use for the path of the item { String }
     --help, -h -> Usage info
 ```